richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 +  ]); # don't forget the extra closing brace at the bottom of the list!

 ```

-Remove the "Run The Filter" button in `app.html`

 Remove the `filter()` function in `app.ts`: